Written on Skin: Synopsis

 The Boy reappears as the Angel and shows one more picture: Agnès, suspended in midair.
 The Protector had rushed at her with the intent of killing her, but before he could, she took her own life by jumping from the balcony.
 Three angels painted in the margin turn to the audience.

 Reception

 One reviewer described the music for Written on Skin as "glistening, mysterious sounds" from the orchestra (which includes viola da gamba and glass harmonica) in "Benjamin's most vivid music to date, in a score embracing everything from sensuousness to explosive ferocity".
-In a 2019 poll by The Guardian, the opera was ranked the second-greatest classical composition of the 21st century, with Erica Jeal lauding the score as “tense, precise and often glowingly beautiful”.
+In a 2019 poll by The Guardian, the opera was ranked the second-greatest classical composition of the 21st century, with Erica Jeal lauding the score as "tense, precise and often glowingly beautiful".

+An audio recording from the Aix performances was issued by Nimbus in 2013.